alekhaan/Debtors/README.md

 **Debtors** is an iOS application built with SwiftUI for tracking debtors and their loans.
-It allows users to store debt information, automatically calculate interest, and receive notifications when interest is applied.
+It allows users to store debt information, automatically calculate interest, and receive notifications about upcoming interest accruals.

 ---

 ## 🚀 Features

-- Add debtors and multiple debts for each debtor
+- Add debtors and manage multiple debts for each debtor
 - Support for interest rates with different accrual periods:
   - daily
   - weekly